 |Vacation Pay Calculator:|

-To give yourself a day off (of payroll processing) though, sign up for a 30 day Free Trial of Payroll Connected and let the software do all the work for you.
+Give yourself a day off (of payroll processing) though, sign up for a 30 day Free Trial of Payroll Connected and let the software do all the work for you.
 Just tell it how many hours the employees worked, and you’re done!
-Vacation pay, Overtime, Stat Pay, and all payroll deductions, are calculated completely automatically for as little as $9 per month.
+Vacation pay, Overtime, Stat Pay, and all payroll deductions, are calculated completely automatically for as little as $12 per month.
 However, if you still want to know how to do this manually, below is the info you need to know.

 To Calculate Vacation Pay: Start With the Rates

-The first step it to determine what rate the employee should be earning Vacation Pay at.
-For employees in Saskatchewan, they are entitled to either 3 weeks of vacation for their first 10 years of service at the same company, or 4 weeks if they’ve been with you for longer.
+The first step is to determine what rate the employee should be earning Vacation Pay at.
+Employees in Saskatchewan are entitled to either 3 weeks of vacation for their first 10 years of service at the same company or 4 weeks if they’ve been with you for longer.
 Instead of simply telling you the vacation rate however, Saskatchewan gives you a calculation based on the number of annual weeks the employee qualifies for.
 But we’re totally nicer than the government, so we’ll give you the rates here:

 – 3 weeks vacation = 5.77% rate (defined as 3/52)

 – 4 weeks vacation = 7.69% rate (defined as 4/52)

 Figure how many ‘vacation days’ the employee earns each pay period by dividing the amount of Vacation Days they’re allowed in a year by the number of pay periods in the year.
 Considering that most employees get a couple days off for weekends, it makes sense to base this on a 5 day work week, so 3 weeks off times 5 work days a week = 15 work days off in a year.
 Then divide this number by the number of pay periods in the year.

 Example: 15 Vac Days / 12 pay periods = 1.25 Vacation Days earned per month